-In its 21-year history, the Grand Rapids Children’s Museum (GRCM) has welcomed over 3.5 million guests, and invited young children and their hosts to engage in hands-on learning and exploration through creative play.
+In its 21-year history, the Grand Rapids Children’s Museum (GRCM) has welcomed over 3.5 million guests and invited young children and their hosts to engage in hands-on learning and exploration through creative play.

-In fall of 2018, with a three-year $177,474 grant from the Steelcase Foundation, GRCM created an Accessibility and Inclusion Manager position, formalizing and institutionalizing existing efforts to increase the museum’s cultural competency to provide a more welcoming and inclusive experience for all visitors.
-As children’s museums occupy a unique space between formal and informal education, and reflect the current experience of childhood, the messages they send can have a deep and lasting impact on children.
+In the fall of 2018, with a three-year $177,474 grant from the Steelcase Foundation, GRCM created an Accessibility and Inclusion Manager position, formalizing and institutionalizing existing efforts to increase the museum’s cultural competency to provide a more welcoming and inclusive experience for all visitors.
+As children’s museums occupy a unique space between formal and informal education and reflect the current experience of childhood, the messages they send can have a deep and lasting impact on children.
 Rachel McKay, newly named GRCM Accessibility and Inclusion Manager noted, “If the experience is centered around a dominant culture, many children who need a mirror will be met with a window, observing a more commonly accepted version of childhood rather than seeing their own experience reflected and celebrated.
-Our vision is that every child who visits the museum can be examples of a family that looks like them, lives this them, loves like them, and play like them.”
+Our vision is that every child who visits the museum can be an example of a family that looks like them, lives this them, loves like them, and play like them.”

 To ensure all guests have a welcoming and enjoyable museum visit, GRCM will

 - Provide equity and diversity training for all staff